akshatgarg7/DDOS-Detection-using-Machine-Learning/README.md

 Techniques: Decision tree, Naive Bayes, Random Forest, Logistic Regression

 .ipynb file has all the machine learning model we applied.

 .py is converted .ipynb to python .py file.

+Located final .ipynb file in folder final.